cel-esx/EGL314_TeamB/MVP/image-classifier/Image-ClassifierSetUp.md

 6. A new Notebook would be created.
 <img src="./JupyterSetUpImages/New Notebook Created.png" width="400" height="400">

-6. Select your Python Kernel.
+7. Select your Python Kernel.
 Look at top right corner of screen, click 'Select Kernel'.
 <img src="./JupyterSetUpImages/Select Kernel.png" width="400" height="400">

-7. Once clicked, choose 'Python Environments'.
+8. Once clicked, choose 'Python Environments'.
 <img src="./JupyterSetUpImages/Select Python Env.png" width="400" height="400">

-8. Select your virtual environment that is Recommended.
+9. Select your virtual environment that is Recommended.
 <img src="./JupyterSetUpImages/Select Recc.png" width="400" height="400">

-8. To see if Jupyter Notebook was installed properly, type 'print("Hello, world!")' in the code.
+10. To see if Jupyter Notebook was installed properly, type `print("Hello, world!")`.
 Click the play icon.
 If successful, a tick would be shown!
-And your Jupyter Notebook is good to go!
 <img src="./JupyterSetUpImages/troubleshoot.png" width="400" height="400">

+Your Jupyter Notebook is good to go!

+## Download of Image Classifier Folder
+1. Click on ['Essential Folder'](./Essential%20Folder) and download all the files found.
+(Dont forget to come back to this page!)

+2. Downloaded,